-Cookies on CitizenCard.com are also necessary for the correct functioning of some aspects of the site (such as the application process for a CitizenCard, and retaining information to ensure that discount codes or referral commission you may have earned through recommending CitizenCard to your friends, can be collected and discounts, or commission correctly assigned to you (where relevant).
+Cookies on citizencard.com are also necessary for the correct functioning of some aspects of the site such as the application process for an identity card, and retaining information to ensure that discount codes or referral commission you may have earned through recommending CitizenCard ID to your friends, can be collected and discounts, or commission correctly assigned to you (where relevant).
 We may use both “session” cookies and “persistent” cookies on the website.
 Session cookies will be deleted from your computer when you close your browser.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

 The information stored in a cookie can only be read by the website that placed the cookie or other sites that it has agreed to share information with.

 - store details that help you apply for and manage your CitizenCard online which are strictly necessary to the process (your consent is not required for this)

 - store details that enable us to apply discounts and commission to you